lun0522/lighter/README.md

 is not used.

 We built a new **NaiveRenderPass** on the top of **GraphicsPass**.
-The user only needs to specifies how many subpasses of each kind are used (may be zero).
+The user only needs to specify how many subpasses of each kind are used (may be zero).
 This class will create **image::UsageHistory** for color, depth stencil and multisample attachments internally, and use **GraphicsPass** to create the render pass builder.
 This helped simplify the application code a lot.